We know that choosing a senior living community can feel overwhelming — we’re here to help.

 We specialize in serving older adults, most of whom are above the age of 65.
 Generally, your medical needs will be the primary factor in determining admission and what level of care is appropriate.
 We recommend speaking with a member of our team before submitting an application to discuss your needs and availability.
 There are no application fees.

 During the admission process, a Saint Mary's team member will guide you through the steps.
-You'll be asked to complete an admission application and submit a medical evaluation conducted by a physician.
-You’ll also be asked to provide financial and insurance information to help determine your ability to pay for your care.
+You'll be asked to complete an admission application and if you're coming from home, you'll also be asked to submit a medical evaluation conducted by a physician.
 An assessment will also be completed to ensure that you or your loved one is placed in the appropriate level of care.

-The following types of personal identification and documents will be requested upon admission.
-It may be helpful to prepare these items ahead of time.
+The following types of personal identification and documents may be requested upon admission.
+It might be helpful to prepare these items ahead of time.

 - Social Security Card